 The cells of the SA node at the top of the heart are known as the pacemaker of the heart because the rate at which these cells send out electrical signals determines the rate at which the entire heart beats (heart rate).

-The normal heart rate at rest ranges between 60 and 100 beats per minute.
+The normal heart rate for an adult at rest ranges between about 60 and 100 beats per minute.
 Your heart rate can adjust higher or lower to meet your body's needs.

 Your brain and other parts of your body send signals to stimulate your heart to beat either at a faster or a slower rate.
 Although the way all of the chemical signals interact to affect your heart rate is complex, the net result is that these signals tell the SA node to fire charges at either a faster or slower pace, resulting in a faster or a slower heart rate.

 For example, during periods of exercise, when the body requires more oxygen to function, signals from your body cause your heart rate to increase significantly to deliver more blood (and therefore more oxygen) to the body.
 Your heart rate can increase beyond 100 beats per minute to meet your body's increased needs during physical exertion.